Odesza: 2022: The Last Goodbye

 On February 2, 2022, Odesza released an Instagram clip hinting at further music.
 Their website was also updated to include a phone number and email entry form which when filled out, had the message "Welcome to The Last Goodbye".
 The cryptic nature of the clip and message lead to speculation that the group may have been breaking up, which was later quelled by Mills and Knight.

-Odesza released their first new music in over four years with the release of their new single "The Last Goodbye" on February 8, 2022, which samples the vocals from Bettye LaVette's 1965 hit song "Let Me Down Easy".
+Odesza released their first new music in over four years with the single "The Last Goodbye" on February 8, 2022, which samples the vocals from Bettye LaVette's 1965 hit song "Let Me Down Easy".

 In March 2022, Odesza announced that their fourth studio album was also called The Last Goodbye, and would be released on July 22, 2022.
 In that same month, they announced a 27-date The Last Goodbye Tour, featuring special guests San Holo, Elderbrook, Ben Böhmer, Ford., Gilligan Moss, and Nasaya.
 On June 8, 2022, Odesza released their fifth single, "Wide Awake", off of The Last Goodbye.
 The album was nominated for Best Dance/Electronic Album for the 65th Grammy Awards.

-In January 2023, Bonnaroo Music Festival announced that Odesza would headline on Saturday night, June 17, 2023.
+In April 2023, a Deluxe Edition of The Last Goodbye was released, adding the singles "Hopeful" and "Two Be Yours", as well as VIP remixes of "All We Need" and "Sun Models", which had previously only been performed live.
+In May 2023, the duo announced a 1-night-only screening of The Last Goodbye: Cinematic Experience, a concert film that played in cinemas worldwide on July 7, 2023 and was released for physical and digital purchase on May 24, 2024.

+Odesza's The Last Goodbye Tour in support of the album began in June 2022, totaling over 40 shows across North America, in addition to appearances at music festivals like Bonnaroo, Electric Forest, Lollapalooza and Life Is Beautiful.
+In January 2024, the duo announced a "Finale" slate of performances for the album, scheduled for Summer 2024 in California, New York, Colorado and Washington.

+On May 31, 2024, Odesza released The Last Goodbye Tour Live, a 27-track album of live recordings from various shows across the tour for their album The Last Goodbye.
+It is Odesza's first live album and features several mash-ups and exclusive remixes that previously could only have been heard at shows on The Last Goodbye tour.

+2023: Flaws In Our Design and Rare.wavs

+On June 25, 2023, Odesza announced that they had completed a new album, which they described as a "psychedelic indie-dance EP".
+On July 21, 2023, Odesza released the album Flaws in Our Design in collaboration album with Yellow House, a South-Africa-based singer/songwriter.

+On September 13, 2023, Odesza released a new track "In The Rain", included in the compilation album Rare.wavs (Vol. 2), alongside singles from other artists on the Foreign Family Collective label, founded by Mills and Knight.